DXHeroes/knowledge-base-content/practices/design_sprint.md

 ---
-slug: "design-sprint"
+slug: 'design-sprint'
-aspect: "architecture"
+aspect: 'architecture'
 stages:
-  - "research"
+  - 'research'
 short_description: A Design Sprint is a framework that reduces the risks associated with product development.
 It is an intense process done by a small team in just 3 - 5 days.
 tags:
   - design sprint